projectcalico/calico/getting-started/windows-calico/troubleshoot.md

 ipipMode: Never
 natOutgoing: true
 ```
-The ipipMode setting should be "Never".
-To change the value, follow the instructions in this section.

-#### Felix logs "Failed to create datastore client"
+#### Felix log error: "Failed to create datastore client"

 If the error includes 'loading config file "<path-to-kubeconfig>"', follow the instructions in
-Changing environment variables to update the KUBECONFIG environment variable to the
-path of your kubeconfig file.
+[Set environment variables]({{site.baseurl}}/getting-started/windows-calico/standard#install-calico-and-kubernetes-on-windows-nodes) to update the `KUBECONFIG` environment variable to the path of your kubeconfig file.

-#### Felix starts but logs no output
+#### Felix starts, but does not output logs

-At its default log level Felix waits to connect to the datastore before logging (in case the datastore contains configuration that intentionally disables logging).
-To diagnose issues in early startup, follow the instructions in Updating Configuration to update the FELIX_LOGSEVERITYSCREEN environment variable to "info" or "debug" level.
+By default, Felix waits to connect to the datastore before logging (in case the datastore configuration intentionally disables logging).
+To start logging at startup, update the [FELIX_LOGSEVERITYSCREEN environment variable]({{site.baseurl}}/reference/felix/configuration#general-configuration) to "info" or "debug" level.